jsbueno/stackfull/README.rst

 ================

-This small utility package provides functions to be used inside Pythob expressions that provide functionality like that available in stack-based languages
+This small utility package provides functions to be used inside Python expressions that provide functionality like that available in stack-based languages
 (such as forth and postscript).